DNS-Domain Name System

 Root Level

 The DNS root zone is the uppermost level in the DNS hierarchy tree.
 The root name server is the server for the root zone.
-These servers contain information that makes up the root zone, which is the global list of top-level domains.
-The root name servers are very important as they are the first step in resolving a domain name.
-The root name server is the authoritative servers which serve the DNS root zone.
+These servers contain information that makes up the root zone, the global list of top-level domains.
+The root name servers are critical as they are the first step in resolving a domain name.
+The root name server is the authoritative server that serves the DNS root zone.
 These servers contain the global list of the top-level domains.
-The root servers are operated by 12 different organizations:
+12 different organizations operate the root servers:

 - University of Maryland